aceeric/metrics-server/README.md

 # Python HTTP Server to experiment with Prometheus Query Language

 The purpose of this Python project is to help learn the Prometheus Query Language (promql).
-When learning The query language, I found it helpful to be able to generate simple metrics in a controlled fashion.
+When learning the query language, I found it helpful to be able to generate simple metrics in a controlled fashion.
 This enabled me to vary the metrics being fed to Prometheus, and observe the impact of those metrics on various promql expressions.
+Doing so with complete control over the source metrics was helpful, as compared to using some other application that produces its own set of complex metrics.

 This project runs a simple Python HTTP Server that serves up three metrics in a controlled manner.
 The metrics are served on port 7890.
 I generally run this directly from PyCharm.